 Amyris Biotechnologies Inc. has evaluated Ceres' sweet sorghum hybrids in the United States for the production of renewable hydrocarbon diesel as well as substitutes for petrochemicals.
 The results will help determine feedstock parameters, logistical requirements and economics for the large-scale use of Amyris' technology in the U.S., Brazil and elsewhere.

 In 2011, ADM do Brasil Ltda. evaluated the performance of our

-As part of a project organized by the University of Tennessee, and funded in-part by a federal grant award, Dupont Danisco Cellulosic Ethanol is evaluating the conversion characteristics of improved switchgrass varieties marketed by Ceres.
+As part of a project organized by the University of Tennessee, and funded in-part by a federal grant award, Dupont Danisco Cellulosic Ethanol evaluated improved switchgrass varieties marketed by Ceres.
 DDCE utilizes a proprietary biochemical conversion process.

-EdeniQ, a California-based technology company, is conducting multi-year, field-to-fuel trials of Ceres energy grasses.
-Biomass from Ceres products are processed into biofuel at EdeniQ’s Visalia test facility, using its proprietary conversion technology.
+EdeniQ, a California-based technology company, conducted multi-year, field-to-fuel trials of Ceres energy grasses.
+Biomass from Ceres products were processed into biofuel at EdeniQ’s Visalia test facility, using its proprietary conversion technology.

 Chemical company Gruppo M&G has tested our energy crops in their PROESA™ cellulosic biofuel conversion process.
 They and their affiliates have also conducted a number of on-farm evaluations in the U.S. and Europe under different growing conditions and management practices to better understand expected yields and supply economics.

 Hawaii Bioenergy, in collaboration with Ceres, has evaluated a wide range of biomass and sweet sorghum varieties to identify those best suited to the Hawaiian environment.
 The goal is to produce both biofuels and renewable electricity for the grid.